cognitedata/cdf-fabric-replicator/README.md

 Now, your Docker image is available in your ACR and can be pulled from your AKS cluster.

-## Use helm deploy to deploy your container to AKS
+## Use helm to deploy your container to AKS

 ### Configure values.yaml